Main / Edit / History / / Users Area

 How do you prevent SQL injections?

-Just rewrite the example above"
+Just rewrite the example above as

 sql << "SELECT 1 FROM users "